-Whilst humanitarian norms aim to 'humanise' war by requiring parties to armed conflict to protect civilians from attacks, detainees from abuse, and to facilitate humanitarian assistance, across the globe civilians are killed, detainees are ill-treated, and hospitals are bombed.
+Humanitarian norms aim to 'humanise' war by requiring parties to armed conflict to protect civilians from attacks, detainees from abuse, and to facilitate humanitarian assistance.
+Yet, across the globe, and far too often, civilians are killed, detainees are ill-treated, and hospitals are bombed.